Sending money in euro (SEPA)

 All other charges can be found in the Charges applied to the main banking operations of private individuals (PDF).

 Manage your automatic payments in euros yourself easily using your computer or a Self'Bank terminal.
 Transfer from your account to another account also held in one of the member states of the European Union (or Norway, Iceland, Liechtenstein, Switzerland, Monaco, San Marino, or Andorra).
 It's free!
+Click here to find the list of SEPA countries.

 There are two types: